 Several members of America’s Essential Hospitals have worked to reduce interpersonal violence as part of community-integrated health care.
 For example, essential hospitals teach community members to treat wounds in emergency situations, provide structured counseling in the emergency department to prevent further violence or retaliation, and develop partnerships to refer patients to community resources following interpersonal violence incidents.

 In this new brief, America’s Essential Hospitals examines literature and examples of programs at member hospitals aimed at preventing and reducing interpersonal violence.
+Support for this brief was provided by the Robert Wood Johnson Foundation.

 - Violence is a social determinant of health that affects health risks and outcomes for individuals, communities, and the hospitals who serve them.